Host: Fariba Nawa / Istanbul

 Umar Farooq /Istanbul

 A physicist turned journalist, Umar’s reporting includes breaking news and investigative features, spanning four continents.
-He is a Pulitzer Center for Crisis Reporting grantee, and is currently working on a National Geographic Explorer’s Grant with Oscar, working to tell the stories of Afghanistan’s refugees.
-A regular reporter for The Los Angeles Times based out of Istanbul, his work has also appeared in Foreign Affairs, Foreign Policy, the Atlantic, the Nation, the Intercept, National Geographic, the Wall Street Journal, and the Christian Science Monitor.
+He is a recipient of grants from the Pulitzer Center for Crisis Reporting and the National Geographic Society.
+He has been a correspondent for The Los Angeles Times, Reuters, and Al Jazeera English, reporting from the Middle East and South Asia, and a national investigative reporter with ProPublica.
+His work has also appeared in Foreign Affairs, Foreign Policy, the Atlantic, the Nation, the Intercept, National Geographic, the Wall Street Journal, and the Christian Science Monitor.
 Born in Pakistan and raised in New Orleans, he is fluent in Urdu and can do pretty well in Arabic and Turkish.

 Pesha Magid /Baghdad